Last Updated on 2 days by traveldrafts

 Karate is one of the most famous martial arts in the world.
 It was created in the Okinawa Islands and was influenced by Chinese martial arts.
 When Okinawa became part of Japanese territory in 1872, it spread to the rest of the country.
 After WWII, the American military discovered the martial art and popularized it worldwide.

-Karate is a striking Martian art that uses punching, kicking, knee, and elbow strikes; its name in Japanese means “open hand.”
-Karate uses Kata, a pattern of movements made to be practiced to help the students improve their technical.
+Karate is a striking martial art that uses punches, kicks, knee strikes, and elbow strikes; its name in Japanese means “open hand.”
+Karate uses Kata, a pattern of movements practiced to help students improve their technique.
 It is one of the most practiced forms of Martian art, with 100 million practitioners worldwide.
-It was even included in the Olympic games in 2020.
+It was even included in the 2020 Olympic Games.

 Judo

-Judo was created by Kano Jigoro in Japan in 1882, and since then, it has become a famous sport worldwide, being included in the Olympic Games in 1964 in Tokyo Olympic games.
+Judo was created by Kano Jigoro in Japan in 1882, and since then it has become a famous sport worldwide, being included in the Olympic Games in 1964 in Tokyo.

 Judo is a grappling martial art, which means the way of the softness or the gentle way.
-Its main focus is to search for ways of using the enemy’s strength against him/her.
+Its main focus is to find ways to use the enemy’s strength against them.
 Technique takes precedence over brute strength.

-If you are a huge Judo aficionado, you can watch Judo sessions in the original school where it all started, the Kodokan in Tokyo, Japan’s best judo institute.
+If you are a huge Judo aficionado, you can watch Judo sessions at the original school where it all started —the Kodokan in Tokyo, Japan’s best Judo institute.

 Samurai

 Samurai are among the most well-known historical figures of Japan.
-They remain present in the imagination of many and are featured in movies, books, mangas, and video games.
+They remain present in the imagination of many and are featured in movies, books, manga, and video games.

-The Samurai or Bushi used to be independent warriors hired by wealthy landowners.
-During the 12th and 13th centuries, Japan had independent states constantly at war.
+The Samurai, or Bushi, were once independent warriors hired by wealthy landowners.
+During the 12th and 13th centuries, Japan had independent states that were constantly at war.
 The Samurai had an important role and were a powerful social class.
-Their important role endured during the Edo Period until the Meiji Restoration in the 1800s, when the samurai became unwelcomed and removed from their feudal roles.
+Their essential role endured during the Edo Period until the Meiji Restoration in the 1800s, when the samurai became unwelcome and removed from their feudal roles.

-Besides being powerful warriors, samurais had a set of rules and codes called Bushido, which they lived their lives according to.
+Besides being powerful warriors, samurai lived by a set of rules and codes called Bushido.
 They valued loyalty, justice, self-sacrifice, and honor.
 They lived with the motto “Better death than disgrace.”
-The bushido spread and affects Japanese society even today.
-Loyalty, self-sacrifice, and honor are still wildly valued in Japan.
+Bushido has spread and continues to affect Japanese society even today.
+Loyalty, self-sacrifice, and honor are still widely valued in Japan.

 Although samurai are romanticized in pop culture, they were brutal in Japanese history.
-They were one of the reasons Japan remained isolated from the rest of the world for centuries and didn’t modernize.
+They were among the reasons Japan remained isolated from the rest of the world for centuries and failed to modernize.

 Geishas

-Geishas are professional entertainers in Japan and are iconic all over the world.
-They are known for their characteristic aspect of wearing a long Kimono with a traditional hairstyle and face painted in white, called oshiroi make-up.
-They are trained in traditional Japanese arts like dance and playing instruments such as the shamisen.
+Geishas are professional entertainers in Japan and are iconic worldwide.
+They are known for their characteristic attire: a long Kimono, a traditional hairstyle, and face painted white, called oshiroi make-up.
+They are trained in traditional Japanese arts, such as dance and the shamisen.
 Besides performing, they attend to guests during meals, engage in conversation, and entertain customers.

 Although wrongly associated with Geishas, they aren’t prostitutes, as many believe.
 They don’t have any sexual intercourse with clients.